 Everyone has setbacks, and I like to think of life as a series of games we play.

 The point isn’t winning every game, but rather winning enough to achieve overall success.

 It was just one game—you have plenty more to play, and you’ll win more often than you think.

 11. They Don’t Fear Alone Time

-Mentally strong people are comfortable being alone and enjoy their own company.
+Mentally strong people appreciate their alone time and cherish their own company.

 12. They Don’t Feel the World Owes Them Anything

 Mentally strong individuals recognise that nobody is entitled to success or an easy life.

 They understand the importance of hard work, perseverance, and making their mark on the world.